 Athletic Program - This program has proven to be a huge success the past few years.
 Soccer, youth basketball, and, this year, volleyball are all on the agenda.
 Many of our head advisors have moved on and we are looking for volunteers to continue with our program and especially with our Archdiocesan Olympic Program held each Memorial Day weekend in May.
 This specific program is co-chaired by several of our Youth advisors as well as our coaches and has been a very successful venture.
 Sports, however, are not the only reason to participate in this program.
 All aspects of sport and participation are explored.
 One of the most overlooked aspect of this endeavor is the fund raising aspect, and there are several events to participate in including a special Olympic Breakfast to be held this Fall, as well as the annual Palm Sunday Luncheon which help to offset many of the Programs expenses.

 Acolytes - This is a special religious program in which our young men aged 7-90 have the opportunity to serve the church.
-Under the supervision of James Diamantopoulos, serving as advisor, and Alex Melas as our head altar boy, and George Marinopoulos and Spiros Sokaris co-coordinators for the Sunday epistle readings.
+Under the supervision of James Diamantopoulos, serving as advisor, and Alex Melas as our head altar boy, and Michael Neal as coordinator for the Sunday epistle readings.
 Our altar servers have a unique vantage point during the Divine Liturgy and other related Services of the Church, and have a unique responsibility in serving and participating in the Church worship services.
-Our Acolytes enjoy fellowship and fun events while serving and learning their faith throughout the year.
-A special winter excursion is planned as well as our annual visit to Hudson Valley Community College to enjoy a Valley Cats baseball game.
-Anyone wishing to sign up should contact Father Pat.
+They enjoy fellowship and fun events while serving and learning their faith throughout the year.
+A special winter excursion is being planned as well as our annual visit to Hudson Valley Community College to enjoy a Valley Cats baseball game.
+Anyone wishing to sign up should contact Father Pat or Mr. Diamantopoulos.